neuron-core/deep-research-agent/README.md

 # Open Deep Research Agent - Neuron V2
 This project is inspired by Open Deep Research, which uses LangGraph for implementation.
+Other implementations exist also for llamaindex, and others.
 Our version leverages [Neuron](https://docs.neuron-ai.dev/v2/) to create a powerful, modular workflow for research and analysis.

 Neuron Open Deep Research provides a structured approach to generating comprehensive research reports on any topic using large language models, with a focus on modularity, extensibility, and real-time results.